vvvv666/greenfield-docs/src/docs/api-sdk/grpc_rest.md

 ---
-title: GRPC REST
+title: Blockchain GRPC REST
 order: 2
 ---

-# GRPC, REST, and Tendermint Endpoints
+# Greenfield Blockchain GRPC, REST, and Tendermint Endpoints

 This document presents an overview of all the endpoints a node exposes: gRPC, REST as well as some other endpoints.